dhondta/python-tinyscript/docs/features.md

     ...
 ```

+This adds two options:

+- `--stats`: The timing statistics will be displayed at the end of the execution.
+- `--timings`: Timing information will be displayed where a timing function is called during the execution.

+!!! note "Timing functions"

-> - `get_time(message, start)`: This will measure time since execution start if no `start` value is provided.
+    - `get_time(message, start)`: This will measure time since execution start if no `start` value is provided.
 The default message displayed can be overwritten by setting `message`.
-> - `get_time_since_last(message)`: This will measure time since the last measure (either through the use `Timer` or `get_time`/`get_time_since_last`).
+    - `get_time_since_last(message)`: This will measure time since the last measure (either through the use `Timer` or `get_time`/`get_time_since_last`).
 The default message displayed can be overwritten by setting `message`.
-> - `Timer(description, message, timeout, fail_on_timeout)`: This will define a block where the execution time will be measured.
+    - `Timer(description, message, timeout, fail_on_timeout)`: This will define a block where the execution time will be measured.
 A description can be given for display at the beginning of the block.
 The message can also be overwritten (displayed if the `--timings` option is used at execution).
 A timeout can be defined to force block's end and a flag can be defined to force `Timeout` exception when a timeout is raised.

 -----